eventhorizn/typescript-bootcamp/README.md

    - **This is where you'd want to set src and dist**
    - outDir for dist
    - rootDir for src (compiler only looks there)

+# Type vs Interface

+I'm curious the when/why to use either